Submitty/submitty.github.io/_docs/developer/project_ideas.md

 6. **Instructional Materials and Documentation**

-   We would like to provide more starter material for instructors teaching introductory programming courses in middle and high schools, including AP Computer Science.
+   We would like to reduce the learning curve for new instructors and provide more starter material for instructors teaching introductory programming courses in middle and high schools, including AP Computer Science.

    _Experience Required: Some programming experience, willingness to learn web and database development.
 Having served as a teaching assistant or instructor with experience in programming assignment design will be beneficial._

-   _GSOC Proposal Tag:_ `instructional materials/documentation`
+   _GSOC Proposal Tags:_ `instructor UI` and/or `instructional materials/documentation`

 6. **Discussion Forum**

+   The discussion forum is now a mature component of Submitty.
-   A new feature for Spring 2018 is a Discussion Forum where instructors can post announcements, students can ask questions, instructors/TAs/other students can answer questions, and students can share ideas and images.
+   Instructors can post announcements, students can ask questions, instructors/TAs/other students can answer questions, and students can share ideas, code, images, and links.

+   Current and future development work on the forum includes:

+   * Performance and design analysis and code refactor to facilitate large datasets and automated refresh for new posts.

+   * Team chat and direct messages.

+   * Assignment regrade requests via private student-grader discussion thread.

+   * Integration of grading tasks with forum posts and participation.

    [Open Issues related to the Discussion Forum](https://github.com/Submitty/Submitty/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+forum)

-   Advanced features related to the Discussion Forum:

-   * Team chat

-   * Performance with larger datasets and automated refresh for new posts.

    [Gagan Kumar's GSOC Summer 2018 Project](/developer/GSOC2018_GaganKumar)

-   _Experience Required: Some programming experience, willingness to learn web and database development._
+   _Experience Required: Prior experience with web development (html, twig, css, javascript, and ajax) and manipulating and optimizing complex database queries._

    _GSOC Proposal Tag:_ `discussion forum`